TorsteinM/enhance/README.md

     - 8 registers that is 16bit wide.
     - The first 4 registers are defined as unions as they can be subadressed by the 8086 CPU
     - 8 flags of the CPU.

+The instructions themselves could be written as objects, but as it's a project that is growing they are handled directly.
+Making them into objects at some point would be preferable, to get all the benefits of having them read serially and h

 # Tasks in main
 1. User interaction
 2. Create and init CPU state
 3. Creating Instruction cache and loading instructions
-4. Decoding the instructions in the cache
+4. Decoding and executing the instructions in the cache
 5. Cleaning up